 I went to see my GP (obviously).
 About four separate times.
 Alas, they too were clueless to my plight.

 I was advised to ‘keep a food diary’ on each occasion (a legitimate excuse to buy some pretty stationery, but otherwise didn’t prove very helpful).

 Once I was even prescribed some (pointless) drugs.
 I also self-medicated (laxatives, ahem) with charcoal tablets and acidophilus and every other product promoted for my woes.

 I gave up trying and simply managed my issues the best I could.
-For example, I was always painfully (agonisingly) aware that apples and raw onion were not friends of my gut.
+For example, I was always painfully aware that apples and raw onion were not friends of my gut.
 Rarely, I was totally fine; sometimes stress could be a trigger; occasionally, if I got super hungry – that would be enough to set me off.
-This went on for a decade.
+This went on for more than a decade.

 What are FODMAPs?

 FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols (try saying that after a glass of wine).
 These food components are poorly digested in some people and are what lead to irritability of the gut.
 When these molecules are poorly absorbed in the small intestine, they continue through the digestive tract where they act as a food source to bacteria living in the large intestine.